 Some gotchas…

-There are definitely some quirks to Quick Journals!
-I believe they have their uses, but they have some odd qualities that are things you may not realize until you play with them for a while.
+There are some quirks to Quick Journals!
+I believe they have their uses, but they have some odd qualities that are things users may not realize until they play with them for a while.

-As I mentioned above, once you enter what you want, you can save the entry or you can post it.
-Saving it is seemingly putting it into “no man’s land”, however, they are save-able and thus there is a chance for some segregation of duties if you wanted users to enter but not post Quick Journals.
+As I mentioned above, once I enter what I want, I can save the entry or I can post it.
+Saving it is seemingly putting it into "no man's land", however, they are saveable and thus there is a chance for some segregation of duties if I wanted users to enter but not post Quick Journals.

 Saved entries are visible in Series Post but not Batch Entry

 To continue on the segregation comment above, security could be defined to allow users to enter & save Quick Journals but not post them (theoretically) and then someone else could be posting them from the Series Post window.
-The flaw in this plan would be there is no great way to get edit lists, which would be the traditional workflow for many organizations (user enters transactions in a batch, someone reviews an edit list and posts the batch).
-If I were to try this, I would likely create a Financial Transaction smartlist to review unposted Quick Journal entries in lieu of a single batch edit list you might expect from other modules.
+The flaw in this plan would be there is no great way to get edit lists, which would be the traditional workflow for many organizations (the user enters transactions in a batch, someone reviews an edit list and posts the batch).
+If I were to try this, I would likely create a Financial Transaction SmartList to review unposted Quick Journal entries instead of a single batch edit list I might expect from other modules.

 Edit Lists are weird

-So, at first glance it seems like you can’t print an edit list.
-After all, there is no “batch”.
-However, if you save an entry, and then re-select it, there is a Print button on the Quick Journal entry window where you can print an edit list.
-And get this: since the Quick Journal ID is the batch ID, if you have entered and saved multiple Quick Journals with the same Journal ID, the edit list will show all of them.
-Yes, that’s what I call a little weird.
+So, at first glance, it seems like I can't print an edit list.
+After all, there is no "batch".
+However, if I save an entry, and then re-select it, there is a Print button on the Quick Journal entry window where I can print an edit list.
+And get this: since the Quick Journal ID is the batch ID, if I have entered and saved multiple Quick Journals with the same Journal ID, the edit list will show all of them.
+Yes, that's what I call a little weird.
 Otherwise, there is no way to print an edit list for a bunch of entries that use different journal IDs.
 Strange but true.

 Transaction balance cannot be zero

-Here’s one error message a user could get, if you mistakenly created a Quick Journal with the intent of having a balanced journal entry.
-(What are you thinking?
-LOL).
-If you were to create an entry where the detailed lines contained a net-zero balance, so that there is nothing for the Offset Account, you would get this error message: “The transaction balance cannot equal zero.”.
+Here's one error message a user could get if they mistakenly created a Quick Journal with the intent of having a balanced journal entry.
+If I were to create an entry where the detailed lines contained a net-zero balance, so that there is nothing for the Offset Account, I would get this error message: "The transaction balance cannot equal zero.".

 Control Balance must match, or be left empty (zero)